Cricket Match Prediction Zone

 Cricket Groundcare Awards

 SISIS Cricket Groundcare Machinery

 Jonathan "Aggers" Agnew, England’s voice of cricket, showcases some of the very best writings on the noble game, from the 1930s to the present day.In this wide-ranging and beautifully-produced anthology, Test Match Special’s Jonathan ‘Aggers’ Agnew, chooses a wide variety of writings on the sport that has consumed his life, from the 1932/33 Ashes series right up to the present day.
 In a series of carefully considered, thematically organised reflections, he examines the importance of their contribution to our understanding and appreciation of cricket.

 With input from several eminent cricketing historians, including the librarian at Lord’s, the book contains a fascinating range of material, from renowned classics to books that have hardly seen the light of day in the United Kingdom; from overseas fiction to modern day autobiographies that have attained classic status.

-"A Splendid book...like TMS it is funny, fluid and controversial."
+"A Splendid book...like TMS it is funny, fluid and controversial."-The Sunday Telegraph

 "So good that I felt as if the radio had been surreptitiously switched on and I was, in fact, listening to test match special...it is the easiest and most enjoyable of reads."-The Daily TelegraphAUTHOR DETAILS

 Jonathan Agnew was born in Macclesfield, Cheshire and brought up on a farm in Stamford, Lincolnshire.
 He went to Uppingham School before becoming a professional cricketer with Leicestershire, for whom he played 218 matches.
 He played three Tests and three-one day internationals for England.
 He retired in 1990 to become cricket correspondent of Today newspaper and in 1991 succeeded Christopher Martin-Jenkins as the BBC’s cricket correspondent.